 - A rare AI example: HAL 9000 in 2001: A Space Odyssey.
 The sequel and the novels have confirmed that HAL went crazy because he was ordered to keep something very important secret from the crew, when his entire prime directive was to provide accurate, truthful data.
 Ordering a computer to lie can be a very bad idea :

 "Let me put it this way, Mr. Amor.
 The 9000 series is the most reliable computer ever made.
 No 9000 computer has ever made a mistake or distorted information.
 We are all, by any practical definition of the words, foolproof and incapable of error."

-A major factor in the resolution of Aunt Dimity: Snowbound.
+- A major factor in the resolution of Aunt Dimity: Snowbound.
 A wealthy young woman loses her betrothed at Dunkirk and turns her country home into a convalescent hospital for other troops.
-A valuable diamond parurenote a matched set of tiara, long necklace, collar, bracelets and earrings goes missing, and she is written off as crazy when she lodges her complaints with the military authorities.
+A valuable diamond parurenote goes missing, and she is written off as crazy when she lodges her complaints with the military authorities.
 She gradually retreats into her own world, spending much of her time and dwindling resources on writing letters to Americans she thought were the thieves until her death.
 It turns out two American servicemen did steal the jewels, but fearing exposure, they hide the pieces for decades, and their children, disillusioned by the revelation, pose as stranded hikers to secretly enter the estate and return the full set.

 Live Action TV

 - Joey in the Friends arc when Chandler and Monica are keeping their relationship secret.
 It gets especially hard when he has to take the fall for them when they almost get caught - repeatedly.
 After one Embarrassing Cover Up too many, he turns the tables by "revealing" to everyone that he'd slept with Monica and she was obsessed with getting him back in the sack.